Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 Prices in Croatia have increased since the euro became the official currency in 2023.
 Now, Croatian prices are similar to many EU countries, such as France, Belgium, and Italy.
 Therefore, if budget is a concern, it pays to be smart and stay away from the destinations that become most popular in peak season.
 Learn more about Croatia's two most-overtouristed destinations and where to go instead.

-You can also find a fantastic Croatia travel budget breakdown from Never Ending Footsteps, which details how much you can expect to pay for a Croatian holiday in 2025.
+You can also find a fantastic Croatia travel budget breakdown from Never Ending Footsteps, which details how much you can expect to pay for a Croatian holiday (updated in 2025).

 Adventures in the great outdoors offer the triple win of getting kids away from screens, using up some of their boundless energy, and costing a lot less compared to alternatives.
 Croatia is teeming with incredible outdoor offerings suitable for kids of all ages.
 Here are some ideas.